cjziems/cjziems.github.io/_projects/1_grfp.markdown

 Finally, you will need to include *three* letters of recommendation.
 That's it!

-For more details, you can find everything on the [NSF GRFP webpage](https://www.nsfgrfp.org/).
+For more details, you can find everything on the [**NSF GRFP webpage**](https://www.nsfgrfp.org/).

 ### Advice
 I applied for the fellowship in 2020 as a first-year PhD student, and am very grateful to have been selected.
 For me, an important part of the application process was **interacting** with previous recipients and **reading** over their materials.

-There is a [blog post](https://www.alexhunterlang.com/nsf-fellowship) by Alex Lang that outlines absolutely everything you might ever need to know about applying.
-He maintains a collection of successful essays [here](https://docs.google.com/spreadsheets/d/1xoezGhbtcpg3BvNdag2F5dTQM-Xl2EELUgAfG1eUg0s).
+There is a [**blog post**](https://www.alexhunterlang.com/nsf-fellowship) by Alex Lang that outlines absolutely everything you might ever need to know about applying.
+He maintains a collection of successful essays [**here**](https://docs.google.com/spreadsheets/d/1xoezGhbtcpg3BvNdag2F5dTQM-Xl2EELUgAfG1eUg0s).

 It can be kind of overwhelming once you realize just how many resources there are telling you how to craft the perfect application.
 I would say find at least one person you can trust to read over your materials and give you honest feedback.